JordanRSimons/modeling-vorticity/notebooks/.ipynb_checkpoints/01_visualizations_and_results-checkpoint.md

     plt.close(fig)
 ```

-At this point, we have a folder with all of the plot images in it.
+At this point, I have a folder with all of the plot images in it.
 The following FFmpeg command-line code generates the final animated gif:

 ```bash
 # from https://stackoverflow.com/questions/58832085/colors-messed-up-distorted-when-making-a-gif-from-png-files-using-ffmpeg